 One of first thing you do in a Six Sigma project (during the Define Phase of DMAIC or DFSS) is create the Project Charter.
 This is usually a one page document, which lays out all the key aims and parameters of the project.

-The trick to the Project Charter is to not reinvent the wheel each time you need one.
+The trick to the Project Charter (as with most templates) is to not reinvent the wheel each time you need one.
 Have a standard Project Charter and just fill in the boxes.
 The main parts you need are:

 - Project Name